-Ride Our Routes 2021 (ROR21) is a Summertime FUN-RAISER that invites you to get outside on your bike and pedal through the cities, villages, and townships in and around Kalamazoo County.
-Joining this movement is as simple as riding your bike, individually or in small groups, we will traverse at least 1st to 48th Streets and A to Z Avenues, as well as many trails across our beautiful county.
+Ride Our Routes (ROR) is a “movement” that gets you pedaling your bike along the nonmotorized network – through cities, villages, and townships – in and around Kalamazoo County.
+Joining this movement is as simple as riding your bike, individually or in small groups, and exploring 1st to 48th Streets, A to Z Avenues, and the many Shared-Use Pathways across our beautiful county.

 YOU, your friends, and everyone else with a bicycle and a sense of adventure.

-The map of routes in ROR21, available in Google MyMaps via this link ROR21Map, guides bicyclists along many popular routes in Kalamazoo County.
-Routes include trails (e.g. Kalamazoo River Valley Trail – KRVT), existing bike routes (e.g. Lovers Lane in Portage and East Main St. in Kalamazoo Township), and proposed bike routes (e.g. 11th St. in Oshtemo Township and Riverview Drive in the City of Parchment and Cooper Township), as well as routes used regularly by members of KBC.
+The map of routes in ROR, available in Google MyMaps via this link RORmap, guides bicyclists along many popular bike routes in Kalamazoo County.
+Routes include trails (e.g. Kalamazoo River Valley Trail – KRVT), existing bike routes on streets and roads (e.g. Lovers Lane in Portage and East Main St. in Kalamazoo Township), proposed bike routes (e.g. 11th St. in Oshtemo Township and Riverview Drive in the City of Parchment and Cooper Township), and many of the routes used regularly by members of KBC.
 (See “Backstory” below for more route info.)

-Suggested route loops of different lengths (5-7, 10-12, 15-20 miles) are available on the KBC Ride with GPS (RwGPS) club account at this link https://ridewithgps.com/events/144468-ride-our-routes-2021.
-This “Ride Our Routes 2021” event in RwGPS will be available between June 1st and September 30th, when you will have full club privileges to view and download routes.
-If you want to continue enjoying club privileges for all routes in the KBC library in RwGPS after September 30th, you must be a member of KBC.
+Over 70 suggested route loops of different lengths (5-7, 10-12, 15-20 miles) are available on the KBC Ride with GPS (RwGPS) club account at this link https://ridewithgps.com/events/144468-ride-our-routes.
+This “Ride Our Routes” event in RwGPS will be available at all times, when you will have full club member privileges to view and download ROR routes.
+If you want to enjoy club member privileges for all routes in the KBC library in RwGPS after, you must be a memberof KBC.
 See the KBC “Membership” page (https://www.kalamazoobicycleclub.org/members/) to join KBC.

-ROR21 offers opportunities for bicyclists of all ages and abilities to be outside riding bicycles and introduces them to our remarkable bicycling infrastructure in the Kalamazoo area.
+ROR offers opportunities for bicyclists of all ages and abilities to be outside riding bicycles and exploring our remarkable bicycling infrastructure in the Kalamazoo area.

 So… dust off your bike, lube its chain, pump up those tires, get outside, and ride, ride, ride.
 And remember – wear your helmet.
 We look forward to seeing you Riding Our Routes this summer!